marbu/blog-marbu-eu/posts/2021-03-28-hakyll-fedora.md

 [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)),
 [nanoc](https://nanoc.ws/) or [yst](https://github.com/jgm/yst).
 It uses
-haskell DSL for configuration in a similar way how [xmonad](https://xmonad.org/) does it, and for html building, it relies on versatile [pandoc](https://pandoc.org/) document converter.
+haskell DSL for configuration in a similar way how [xmonad](https://xmonad.org/) does, and for html building, it relies on versatile [pandoc](https://pandoc.org/) document converter.

-Reasons I use Hakyll to manage and build my personal blog (you are reading right now) include:
+Reasons I use Hakyll to build my personal blog include:

-- I prefer static-site generator approach for this use case.
+- I simply prefer static-site generator approach for this use case, it allows me to write posts in a simple plain text format and then store them in a git repository.
-- Hakyll uses [pandoc](https://pandoc.org/), a powerful tool for converting between various markup formats, which I already use.
+- I already use pandoc for various tasks (converting between wiki formats, generating epub files, exporting my markdown or org mode notes ...) because it can convert between lot of markup and document formats.
+Possibility to use pandoc features in hakyll makes all these familiar possibilities available, which is a plus.
 - I'm little familiar with haskell and as xmonad user, I find xmonad's approach to configuration flexible and powerful.

 ## Installing Hakyll on Fedora

-Hakyll is packaged in Fedora, so we don't need to build it themselves via `cabal` or `stack` just to have it installed if we don't have other reason to do so.
+Fortunately Hakyll is already packaged in Fedora, so we don't need to build it themselves via `cabal` or `stack` just to have it installed if we don't have other reason to do so (eg. using latest version of hakyll for testing or development of hakyll itself).

 The package we need to install is `ghc-hakyll-devel`: